jasontan056/music-tools/README.md

    pnpm dev
    ```

-Visit http://localhost:5173 to see the todo demo that talks to the tRPC API.
+Visit http://localhost:5173, sign in with `demo@example.com` / `demo1234`, and explore the authenticated todo dashboard powered by tRPC.

 ## Common Commands